davlaf/elec374-assembler/README.md

 ### Parameters:

 - `<input_filename>`: The path to your assembly source file.
 - `-o` or `--output`: The path for the output hex file.
-If omitted, the output file name will be derived from the input file name (with a .txt extension).
+If omitted, the output file name will be derived from the input file name (with a .mem extension).
 - `-v` or `--verbose`: Optional flag.
 When enabled, the assembler prints the encoded instruction (with addresses) to the console.
 ## Example
 Assume you have an assembly file named `program.s`.
 To assemble this file and output the hex dump to `output.txt`, run: